Dr Richard Bean

 Summary

 Data scientist and energy market analyst with more than twenty years' experience across academia, government, and industry.
-Currently Senior Energy Market Analyst at Energy Exemplar, developing PLEXOS models for the WA, NT, and NEM electricity markets.
+Currently Senior Energy Market Analyst at Energy Exemplar, developing PLEXOS models for the WA, NT, and NEM electricity markets, and an Affiliate of the UQ Cyber Research Centre and the University of Newcastle.
 Previously Research Fellow at UQ's Centre for Energy Data Innovation, with prior positions at AEMO, Redback Technologies, and ROAM Consulting.
-Published 64 peer-reviewed works spanning energy forecasting, transport analytics and classical cryptography.
+Published 55 peer-reviewed works (6 book chapters, 34 journal articles, 15 conference papers) plus 11 popular-press articles, spanning energy forecasting, transport analytics and classical cryptography.
 Winner of the IEEE-CIS international energy forecasting competition.

 Contact & profiles